twinfoundation/vault/packages/vault-connector-entity-storage/docs/reference/classes/EntityStorageVaultConnector.md

 > **addKey**(`name`, `type`, `privateKey`, `publicKey`?): `Promise`\<`void`\>

-Add a key to the vault.
+Add an existing key to the vault.

 #### Parameters